-What's there to say about this Italian-American classic other than, "red or white?”
-Linguini with clam sauce comes in either a red tomato-based version, or a white version with cream or white wine.
+What's there to say about this Italian-American classic other than, "red or white?"
+Linguine with clam sauce comes in either a red tomato-based version, or a white version with cream or white wine.

 Certain flavors just enhance others, and in this case the licorice flavor from the fennel and anise liqueur makes the clam sauce sparkle.
 (By the way, you can skip the liqueur if you want, you'll just have a more subtle licorice note from the fennel.)

 Do you have a favorite clams with pasta dish?
 Please let us know about it in the comments.